Tegan and Sara: 2002–2011: Mainstream success

-2012–2018: Heartthrob, Love You to Death and The Con X: Covers
+2012–2018: Heartthrob, Love You to Death, and The Con X: Covers

 Tegan and Sara began recording their seventh studio album, Heartthrob, on February 20, 2012.
-Eight songs were produced by Greg Kurstin.
+Greg Kurstin produced eight songs.
 Joey Waronker contributed drums to these songs.
-Two songs were produced by Mike Elizondo, with Victor Indrizzo contributing drums, Josh Lopez contributing guitar and Dave Palmer contributing piano.
-The last two songs were produced by Justin Meldal-Johnsen.
+Two songs were produced by Mike Elizondo, with Victor Indrizzo contributing drums, Josh Lopez contributing guitar, and Dave Palmer contributing piano.
+Justin Meldal-Johnsen had the last two songs.
 The first single, "Closer", was released on September 25, 2012.
-The album was released on January 29, 2013, and debuted on the Billboard top 200 at number 3, the band's highest-charting record to date, selling 49,000 copies in its first week.
+The album was released on January 29, 2013, and debuted on the Billboard Top 200 at number 3, the band's highest-charting record, selling 49,000 copies in its first week.
 Heartthrob debuted at number 2 on the Canadian chart and digital downloads chart and hit number 1 on the rock and alternative album charts.
 In July 2013, the album was shortlisted for the 2013 Polaris Music Prize.
-In March 2014, Tegan and Sara won three Juno Awards for Single of the Year, Pop Album of the Year and Group of the Year.
+In March 2014, Tegan and Sara won three Juno Awards for Single of the Year, Pop Album of the Year and Group of the Year making them the first female band and the first duo to win this award.

 Tegan and Sara finished their eighth studio album on November 30, 2015.
-On March 10, 2016, the band announced via their Facebook account that the album's title would be Love You to Death, with the release date set for June 3 of that year.
-They released the album's lead single "Boyfriend" on April 8.
-On April 25, tour dates were announced for their 2016 global tour in support of the album.
+On March 10, 2016, they announced that the album's title would be Love You to Death, with the release date set for June 3 of that year.
+They released the album's lead single, "Boyfriend", on April 8.
+On April 25, tour dates were announced for their 2016 global tour to support the album.
 The duo released a music video for each track on the album.

-To commemorate the tenth anniversary of the release of their album The Con, Tegan and Sara collaborated with 17 artists including Cyndi Lauper to create The Con X: Covers in 2017.
-The participating artists recorded covers of The Cons original songs to benefit the Tegan and Sara Foundation.
-Tegan and Sara also toured an acoustic version of The Con in 2017 with a portion of the proceeds supporting the Tegan and Sara Foundation.
+Tegan and Sara collaborated with 17 artists, including Cyndi Lauper, to create The Con X: Covers in 2017 to commemorate the tenth anniversary of the release of The Con.
+The participating artists recorded covers of The Con's original songs to benefit the Tegan and Sara Foundation.
+Tegan and Sara also toured an acoustic version of The Con in 2017, with some of the proceeds supporting the Tegan and Sara Foundation.